 Clearly, this can be worrisome for people who are concerned about online privacy.
 In addition, getting your records removed from sites like Radaris isn’t always straightforward.
 That said, you can certainly opt out from Radaris if you follow the right procedures, so we’ll walk you through the steps you need to take.
 We’ll also provide some suggestions on automated solutions that can do the work for you.

 Before you can opt out of Radaris, you need to understand how the service works.
 There are three main approaches used by people-finder companies:

 - Purchasing information from commercial or marketing indexes, collecting it into a database, and packaging it into a product that can be sold.

 - Crawling the Internet for free content indexed by search engines and creating a searchable database based on this information.

 - Combining Internet searches with “Deep Web” searches of commercial and government databases, then selling access instead of creating a database.

-To complicate the issue, Radaris’s data collection process is very thorough.
+The amount of privacy control you have depends on the approach used by the information broker.
+Radaris uses the third approach listed above, and their data collection process is very thorough.
 Some of the sources used by the site include:

 Radaris even goes so far as to send representatives to courthouses and other government offices to gather information not available online.